MicrosoftDocs/edge-developer/microsoft-edge/dev-guide.md

 Check out the full list of new APIs in EdgeHTML 18.
 They are listed in the format of [interface name].[api name].

 > [!NOTE]
-> Although the following APIs are exposed in the DOM, the end-to-end behavior of some might still be in development.
+> Although the following APIs are exposed in the DOM, the end-to-end behavior of some might still be in development and hidden behind an experimental flag.
 Refer to  [Microsoft Edge platform status](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/) for the official word on feature support.

 <iframe height='580' scrolling='no' title='New APIs in EdgeHTML 17' src='//codepen.io/MSEdgeDev/embed/da5b2bef3dfdcb6fea3ac324dc434a62/?height=608&theme-id=23401&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/MSEdgeDev/pen/da5b2bef3dfdcb6fea3ac324dc434a62//'>New APIs in EdgeHTML 18</a> by MSEdgeDev (<a href='https://codepen.io/MSEdgeDev'>@MSEdgeDev</a>) on <a href='https://codepen.io'>CodePen</a>.</iframe>